LVPlayground/playground/javascript/features/economy/README.md

 ## API: calculateHousePrice(position, interiorValue)
-Calculates the price for a house positioned at the `position`, which must be a [Vector] (../../base/vector.js), with an interior value of `interiorValue`, which must be a number in range of [0, 9].
+Calculates the price for a house positioned at the `position`, which must be a [Vector] (../../base/vector.js), with an interior value of `interiorValue`, which must be a number in range of `[0, 9]`.
 A variance will be applied to the price as well.

 The returned price will be a value between $1,000,000 and $25,000,000.

+## API: calculateHouseVehiclePrice(position, modelId)
+Calculates the price for placing a vehicle with `modelId`  at the `position` near someone's house.
+A variance will be applied to the price as well.

+The returned price will be a value between $100,000 and $1,500,000.